 Here the more professional summary of that phase: We examined how positive mood influences self-control dilemmas in self-evaluative situations (Gervey, Igou, & Trope, 2005; Trope, Igou, & Burke, 2006).

 Towards the end of my post-doc, I was not completely sure where to continue my career (and life).
 I felt that did not have to go back to Germany.
 I spotted that Tilburg University was hiring a lecturer.
-During my post-doc, I became interested in regret and was thus familiar with some of Marcel Zeelenberg's research.
+During my post-doc, I became interested in regret (by the way, in 2018 I finally published a paper on regret) and was thus familiar with some of Marcel Zeelenberg's research.
 He was in the process of rebuilding social psychology in Tilburg.
 I got the job.
 I continued with some research ideas that Yaacov Trope and I developed at NYU.
-This did not work as I hoped it would.
-I slowly began to develop other research ideas, a mix of existentialism, person perception, motivated reasoning, and self-regulation - in a way a stew of previous theories of my research with a cup of existentialism.
+This project did not work as I hoped it would, unfortunately.
+However, the post-doc experience with Yaacov shaped my views and interests and developed into something else.

-I created a lab group, and many excellent students joined.
+In Tilburg, I founded my own lab group.
+Many excellent students joined.
 Among those was Wijnand van Tilburg, in his second year of study.
 We examined the effects of existential concerns (through mortality and life salience) on worldview defense (e.g., ideological judgments; Van Tilburg & Igou, 2011).
 We then examined the effects of affective experiences such as boredom and loneliness on what we would call 'meaning-regulation', inspired by a publication of Heine, Proulx, and Vohs (2006).
 Important for me was that this research brought me back to the literature of Erich Fromm, which was very formative for me before and during my undergraduate study.

-Wijnand van Tilburg and I investigated the effects of boredom on people's sense of meaningfulness of life and their activities (Van Tilburg & Igou, 2012) and how these effects of boredom in turn lead to meaning-repair attempts such as social identification with one's in-group (Van Tilburg & Igou, 2011).
+Wijnand van Tilburg and I investigated the effects of boredom on people's sense of meaningfulness of life and their activities (Van Tilburg & Igou, 2012, 2017) and how boredom in turn leads to meaning-repair attempts such as social identification with one's in-group (Van Tilburg & Igou, 2011).
 Together with Constantine Sedikides, we also showed that boredom increases nostalgia as one form of meaning-repair strategy (Van Tilburg, Igou, & Sedikides, 2013).
 Together with Andrew Moynihan, we examined a particular form of meaning-repair: the withdrawal from the conflicted self (e.g., Moynihan et al., 2015; Moynihan, Igou, & Van Tilburg, 2017).
-Recently, we published a manuscript that very much summarizes our ideas on happiness and meaning, people's illusions about happiness, and the functions of these illusions (Van Tilburg & Igou, 2018).
+Recently, we published a manuscript that very much summarizes our ideas on happiness ('happiness bias') and meaning, people's illusions about happiness, and the functions of these illusions (Van Tilburg & Igou, 2018).

 Wijnand van Tilburg and I have worked on a variety of additional projects since the mid-2000s.
 In a project on decisions in navigation tasks (e.g., walking through a maze), we document that people normally use an 'action continuation strategy' (e.g., moving onwards) in navigation situations, unless a change in direction is required (Van Tilburg & Igou, 2014).
 A couple of our publications document the impact of particular simple cues on person perception.
 We document that eccentricity boosts perceived skills of artists and the quality of art.
 Examples here are Van Gogh and Lady Gaga (Van Tilburg & Igou, 2014).
 In another project, we demonstrate the impact that middle name initials have on person perception: Middle initials increase perceptions of status and intellectual capacity and performance (Van Tilburg & Igou, 2014; Igou & Van Tilburg, 2015).